 What’s the next step?

 If you want to find out more, I invite you to contact me and set up a consultation, where I will assess your individual circumstances.
-Then, if you want to go forward, you can hire me to get the court records, talk to witnesses, write a motion to the court, whatever needs to be done.
-(If you’re thinking you might want to do this, you should talk to me or another lawyer as soon as possible, because some procedures have strict deadlines.)
+Then, if you want to go forward, you can hire me to analyze the court records, write a motion to the court, whatever needs to be done.